S. Erasmo Island, Venice, Italy

 Design Team: Barbara Acciari, Eva Horno Rosas, Alessandro Stefanoni, Carolin Stephanhort, Andrea Tenuta, Davide Testi

-Photos: Paolo Barbaro, Alessandra Chemollo
+Photos: Paolo Barbaro, Alessandra Chemollo, Marco Zanta

 S. Erasmo Island, Venice, Italy